neo4j/graphql/docs/rfcs/rfc-019-optional-features.md

 ## Proposed Solution (Config)

-The Config solution is to extend the `Neo4jGraphQLConfig` to support the list of features to be included with the `features` attribute.
+The Config solution is to add to the `Neo4jGraphQL` constructor the argument features which could be used to enable, disable and configure specific features.

 ### Usage Examples